HarshXTrisha/locus_kaizen/locus-optimization-guide.md

-# 🚀 Locus Personal Portal Optimization Guide
+# 🚀 QuestAI Personal Portal Optimization Guide

 ## 📊 Current Performance Analysis

-Based on the load testing results and code analysis, here are the key optimization opportunities for your Locus personal portal:
+Based on the load testing results and code analysis, here are the key optimization opportunities for your QuestAI personal portal:

 ### 🔍 **Identified Issues**
 1. **Database Query Optimization**: Multiple separate queries instead of batch operations